pibuxd/competitive-programming/README.md

 + ***generator.cpp*** - creates random input for task
 + ***brute.cpp*** - the brute solution which checks if the pattern is correct
 + ***tester.sh*** - a bash script that manages the pattern testing process

+## License

+if you want tou use it just write it's mine.